Jahnavi-0305/Applied-Agentic-AI/systemdesign/chap3.md

 First-party = your company collected it.
 Second-party = another company shares it with you (you pay).
 Third-party = collected on general public, being phased out due to privacy laws

 AppZen version: Invoice data = user input (needs validation) + internal ERP database (clean, structured) + third-party vendor data (payment history, company info)

+ON USER DATA: "We retain data according to compliance rules.
+One of them is SOC 2, it ensures financial data is encrypted, we don't use it without explicit permission, and access is logged and restricted.
+We follow multiple compliance rules when dealing with financial data."